Shrillx/netflop-clone/README.md

 Here're some of the project's best features:

-*   Responsive Design: The Netflix Clone boasts a responsive and adaptive design ensuring optimal user experience across a wide range of devices from desktops to smartphones.
+*   ***Responsive Design:*** The Netflix Clone boasts a responsive and adaptive design ensuring optimal user experience across a wide range of devices from desktops to smartphones.
+*
-*   User Authentication: Users can easily create accounts or log in to their existing profiles.
+*   ***User Authentication:*** Users can easily create accounts or log in to their existing profiles.
 For unauthenticated users attempting to save movies a pop-up notification encourages them to sign up enhancing user engagement and retention.
+*
-*   Saved Movies Section: Authenticated users have the ability to save their favorite movies.
+*   ***Saved Movies Section:*** Authenticated users have the ability to save their favorite movies.
 These selections are stored securely and can be accessed in the user's account section allowing for personalized content curation.
+*
-*   ntuitive User Interface: The user interface of the Netflix Clone is meticulously designed ensuring a user-friendly experience.
+*   ***Intuitive User Interface:*** The user interface of the Netflix Clone is meticulously designed ensuring a user-friendly experience.
 The layout is intuitive making it effortless for users to navigate through the extensive library of movies and TV shows.
+*
-*   Real-time Notifications: React-Toastify is integrated into the project enabling real-time notifications for various user interactions.
+*   ***Real-time Notifications:*** React-Toastify is integrated into the project enabling real-time notifications for various user interactions.
 Whether it's saving a movie logging in or other actions users receive instant feedback enhancing the overall user experience.
+*
-*   Dynamic Movie Data: The application utilizes the TMDB API to fetch comprehensive movie data including titles genres ratings and more.
+*   ***Dynamic Movie Data:*** The application utilizes the TMDB API to fetch comprehensive movie data including titles genres ratings and more.
 This dynamic integration ensures that the clone's content library stays up-to-date with the latest releases and trending movies.
+*
-*   Stunning UI Design: One of the standout features of the Netflix Clone is its visually striking user interface.
+*   ***Stunning UI Design:*** One of the standout features of the Netflix Clone is its visually striking user interface.
 Meticulously crafted the UI not only replicates Netflix's aesthetics but also incorporates modern design elements providing users with an immersive and visually pleasing experience.